-The Electrical and Computer Professional Master of Engineering requires 30 credits of course work plus completion of three graduate core courses (or two graduate core courses and one graduate-breadth course) with a B or better in each course.
+The Electrical and Computer Professional Master requires 30 credits of course work plus completion of three graduate core courses (or two graduate core courses and one graduate-breadth course) with a B or better in each course.
 No oral exam is required for the coursework-only option.

 - Two graduate core courses must be taken from two different areas of specialization.
 In addition, either a third graduate core course OR one graduate breadth course must be taken from a third area of specialization.
 Students may transfer equivalent core or breadth courses taken from other ABET-accredited universities, in accordance with the transfer policy (item 6, below).
 The most recent NMSU instructor determines equivalency of a course taken at another university.
 For more information on graduate core courses, please visit http://ece.nmsu.edu/graduate/current-students/graduate-core-courses/

 - At least 15 credits of course work must be at or above the 500 level.

 - At least half of the graduate course work must be in the Klipsch School of Electrical and Computer Engineering.

 - At least half of the coursework credits, excluding thesis or technical report credits, must be taken with other than a single professor.

 - Any coursework more than seven years old at the time of the final examination will not be included in the master’s degree program.